Umekōji Steam Engine Museum

 Type D50, 78.1 tonnes, 2-8-2 built by Hitachi in 1926.
 Formed basis for the D51 type.
 It was the first domestic Mikado and became a second generation standard like the C51.
 Its duties were mainly freight hauling.
 Photo by Paul Moylan.

-on the Tokaido and Sanyo Main Lines.
+semi-fasts and expresses on the Tōkaidō and Sanyō Main Lines.
 It was

-retirement, it was in the custody of JNR Takatori works in Kobe.
+retirement, it was in the custody of JNR Takatori works in Kōbe.
 In

-The following photos were taken at Osaka Transport Museum in
+The following photos were taken at Ōsaka Transport Museum in

 Type C55, 4-6-2, 66 tonnes, built by Kawasaki in 1934.
 It has spoke type wheels as opposed to others which are more similar to Bulleid's designs.
 21 out of 62 C55s first featured as streamliners, but later they were all converted to a regular boiler form.
 This light Pacific formed the first modern steam and led to the emergence of the popular C57 class.